Mary of St Joseph Doyle: Death and burial

 Mary of St. Joseph died on 13 June 1869, after months of increasing health problems and an acute illness of several weeks.
 Bishop Goold performed the funeral mass, which was attended by many clergy as well as the sisters of the convent.
 Mary of St. Joseph was buried in the convent cemetery.
-In 1975, when the order sold Abbotsford House, her remains were relocated to the Boroondara Cemetery.
+In 1975, when the order sold the Abbotsford Convent, her remains were relocated to the Boroondara Cemetery.